griffithlab/rnaseq_tutorial_wiki/RNAseq-Data.md

 #2-v.
 RNA-seq Data
 ## Obtain RNA-seq test data.

-The test data consists of two commercially available RNA samples: Universal Human Reference (UHR) and Human Brain Reference (HBR).
-In addition, a spike-in control was used called ERCC ExFold.
-Mix1 and Mix2 have 3 replicates each.
+The test data consists of two commercially available RNA samples: [Universal Human Reference (UHR)](https://github.com/griffithlab/rnaseq_tutorial/wiki/ResourceFiles/UHR.pdf) and [Human Brain Reference (HBR)](https://github.com/griffithlab/rnaseq_tutorial/wiki/ResourceFiles/HBR.pdf).
+In addition, a [spike-in control](https://github.com/griffithlab/rnaseq_tutorial/wiki/ResourceFiles/ERCC.pdf) was used called the ERCC RNA Spike-In Control Mixes.
+Mix1 was added to the UHR sample and Mix2 was added to the HBR sample.
+We have 3 complete experimental replicates for each sample.

 ADD MORE EXPERIMENTAL DESIGN BACKGROUND